 What would be your money advice to your younger self?

 My advice about money would be: Money comes and money definitely goes.

 After I saved enough to move out, I quit my job at Burger King, which was my main source of income.
 I had enough money saved to last me at least 6 months, but my mistake was spending as if that amount of revenue was still coming and it wasn't.
 Before I knew it, I was broke and forced to use credit cards.

 What steps are you taking to ensure your debt freedom is permanent?
 What steps are you taking to ensure you meet your ultimate savings goals?

 I am almost done paying off the debt I have accumulated and it feels so good!
-My tips to paying off debt fast and saving is to pay off your debt first.
+My tip for paying off debt fast and saving is to pay off your debt first.

 For the longest time I was trying to pay off my debt and save at the same time and I never saw any progress.
 It didn't dawn on me until recently that I should pay off any money owed and then began to save.